Black Phantom Tetra - Megalamphodus megalopterus

 Natural Range & Habitat:

-The Black Phantom Tetra is native to South America, where FishBase records it from the upper Paraguay and Guaporé River basins.
+Megalamphodus megalopterus is native to South America, where it is recorded from the upper Paraguay and Guaporé River basins.
+These habitats are generally warm tropical freshwater environments with plant cover, shaded areas, submerged structure and quieter swimming zones.

 Appearance & Adult Size:

-Black Phantom Tetras have a laterally compressed, diamond-shaped body with a pale silver to smoky grey base colour.
-A dark shoulder patch, often outlined with a paler border, gives the fish its “phantom” look.
-Mature males usually develop taller, darker dorsal and anal fins, while females are often fuller-bodied and may show warmer reddish tones in the fins.
+Black Phantom Tetras have a deep, laterally compressed body with a silver-grey to smoky body tone and a distinctive dark shoulder patch behind the gill area.
+Mature males usually develop stronger black colouration in the dorsal and anal fins, while females are often fuller-bodied and may show warmer reddish tones in the fins or body.

 Aquarium Suitability: